Alps-Engineering/Project-Atelier/ReviewsAPI/README.md

 ### Summary

 This project is an exploration into system design with the sole purpose of gaining experience and knowledge.
 The process began with over 31 million records in .csv files that were loaded into a fresh database.
 Artillery provided some benchmarks before optimization.
 Database performance peaked after the indexing of all necessary columns.
-The API routes for each of the five endpoints received algorithms to shape the data into what the front-end expects.
+The API routes for each of the five endpoints received algorithms to shape the data into what the frontend expects.
 Database queries joined to decrease the number of queries necessarry.
 The system was deployed using AWS's EC2 service with an instance for the database and another instance for each server.
 Loader's cloud based testing suite provided stress tests of our server.

 ---
 ---